MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-meetings-three-tiers-protection.md

 Participants from trusted domains join meetings via the [external access](manage-external-access.md) feature.
 You can control what domains, if any, your organization wants to trust.
 (This setting also affects 1:1 and group chat with people in those domains.)

 If [Teams guest access](guest-access.md) is enabled for your organization, then guests will be able to join meetings.
-Guest access settings can also be used to control guests' screen shaing mode, including disabling screen sharing.
+Guest access settings can also be used to control guests' screen sharing mode, including disabling screen sharing.
 (Guest access is also used for inviting guests to teams.)

 If the **Anonymous users can join a meeting** Teams admin setting is turned on, anonymous participants will be able to join meetings.